-- MonoControl CS regulator incorporating a crash sensor which stops the gas flow in the event of the motorhome being involved in a traffic collision.

-- · Gas flow monitor

-- Hose rupture protection is installed.

-The full system is Homologated in compliance with UN ECE regulation 122
+- MonoControl CS regulator or DuoControl CS regulator on some models incorporating a crash sensor which stops the gas flow in the event of the motorhome being involved in a traffic collision. - Gas flow monitor - Hose rupture protection is installed. - The full system is Homologated in compliance with UN ECE regulation 122